Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Clustered Network Interference and Unit-Level Randomization

-For the purpose of assessing effect heterogeneity using tree-based methods, we will further make the following assumption: \begin{assumption}[Discrete Network Exposure] We consider a discrete exposure mapping function $g(\cdot): \{0,1\}^{n_k-1}\longrightarrow \Delta_{ik}\subset \mathbb{Z}$. \end{assumption} $\mathbb{Z}$ is the set of integers.
-This assumption implies that the network exposure $G_{ik}$ is a discrete variable For instance, we can define a binary network exposure based on a threshold function applied to the number of treated neighbors:
+\begin{assumption}[Discrete Network Exposure] \review{There exists a discrete exposure mapping function $g(\cdot): \{0,1\}^{n_k-1}\longrightarrow \Delta_{ik}\subset \mathbb{Z}$ such that Assumption \ref{ass:cni} holds and $g(\cdot)$ is known and well-specified.} \end{assumption} $\mathbb{Z}$ is the set of integers.
+This assumption implies that the network exposure $G_{ik}$ is a discrete variable.
+For instance, we can define a binary network exposure based on a threshold function applied to the number of treated neighbors:

-where $q$ is a threshold.
-Hence, the $g(\cdot)$ exposure mapping function behaves like a threshold function which sums the elements of its argument (i.e the treatment assignment vector that characterizes the neighborhood of each unit) taking the value of 1 if the resulting value exceeds a certain threshold (e.g., at least one treated neighbor is treated, the majority of the neighbors are treated, ...).
-In our simulation study as well as in the application we have chosen the following definition: $G_{ik}=\mathds{1}(\bigl(\sum_{j\in \Nik} W_{jk}) \geq 1 \bigr)$, that is, the network exposure is 1 if at least one network neighbor is treated.
-As a consequence, both the individual treatment and the network exposure are defined as binary variables, $\Wik \; \in \{ 0,1 \}$ and $\Gik \; \in \{ 0,1 \} $.
+where $q$ is a threshold. \review{Hence, the network exposure $\Gik$ is equal to 1 if the number of treated network neighbors exceeds a certain threshold $q$ (e.g., at least one treated neighbor is treated, the majority of the neighbors are treated, ...).} In our simulation study as well as in the main analysis of the application we have chosen the following definition: $G_{ik}=\mathds{1}(\bigl(\sum_{j\in \Nik} W_{jk}) \geq 1 \bigr)$, that is, the network exposure is 1 if at least one network neighbor is treated. \review{In the empirical application, we also vary the threshold $q$, to assess the robustness of the results.} As a consequence, both the individual treatment and the network exposure are defined as binary variables, $\Wik \; \in \{ 0,1 \}$ and $\Gik \; \in \{ 0,1 \} $.
 It follows that the support of the joint treatment variable $(\Wik, \Gik)$ is finite and comprises four possible realizations, given by the combination of the two marginal domains.
 Hence, $(\Wik, \Gik) \; \in \{ (w,g)=(0,0),(1,0),(0,1),(1,1)\} $.